Elm, wych (Ulmus glabra)

 What does wych elm look like?

-Overview: wych elm is hard to tell apart from English elm.
-Mature trees can grow to a height of 30m.
+Overview: Mature trees can grow to a height of 30m.
 The bark is smooth and grey when young, becoming grey-brown and fissured after 20 years.
 Twigs are dark grey and covered in coarse hairs, and leaf buds are hairy, purple-black and squat in shape.

-Leaves: toothed, and at 7-16cm in length, they are larger than those of any other native tree.
+Leaves: toothed, and at 7-16cm in length, they are larger than those of other elms.
 They have a characteristic asymmetrical base and taper to a sudden point at the top.

 Flowers: appear before the leaves in early spring.
 They are red-purple in colour, and appear in clusters of 10 to 20, spaced out along the twigs and small branches.
 Elms are hermaphrodite, meaning that both male and female reproductive parts are contained within each flower.

 Fruits: once pollinated by wind, flowers develop into small, winged fruits known as samaras.
+The seed is characteristically located at the centre of the wing, whilst in field elms the seed is displaced toward the apex (tip) of the wing.
 These are dispersed by wind.

 Look out for: all elms have distinctly asymmetric leaf bases.
 Leaves are rough to the touch on the top surface.